3

 Of course, the bloodlines are promising, with brother Dyson Daniels a key piece with the Atlanta Hawks and father Ricky a former college baller at North Carolina State, as well as with the NBL1 South's Bendigo Braves.

-That said, the consensus is not yet sold, with other outlets projecting Daniels in the back-half of the first round and even in the second round.
-The reasoning behind that lack of consensus is what I am here to discuss, and why spending two seasons in the NBL might have the most long-term benefit for Dash.
+That said, the consensus was not unanimous, with other outlets projecting Daniels in the back half of the first round and even in the second round.
+The reasoning behind that initial lack of consensus – and why the consensus now appears to be shifting in a positive direction, given Dash’s excellent start to the NBL season – is what I am here to discuss.
+In short, draft analysts aplenty were worried about Daniels’ offence being up to scratch.
+If that was going to be the case, spending a second season in the NBL to refine those skills might have been best for maximising his long-term value.

-Ironically, the scouting report on Daniels is remarkably similar to how pundits viewed Dyson at a comparable age: an elite defensive prospect with a raw offensive game.
-Of course, those who rated Dyson as a lottery talent pre-draft primarily because of that defensive upside — betting the offence would come with time — were proven right, as he developed significantly on the offensive end in his third season.
+We’ll come back to that, but first, let’s take stock of Dash’s journey to get to this point.
+Ironically, the scouting report on Daniels has been remarkably similar to how pundits viewed Dyson at a comparable age: an elite defensive prospect with a raw offensive game.
+Of course, those who rated Dyson as a lottery talent pre-draft primarily because of that defensive upside – betting the offence would come with time – were proven right, as he developed significantly on the offensive end in his third season.
 That development into a true two-way player has the Hawks guard set for a lucrative payday after finishing as a finalist for Defensive Player of the Year last season.

 Legitimate two-way players have become among the most sought-after commodities in recent times, which is likely what has intrigued NBA executives so much about Dash.
 At 6'6" with a 6'10" wingspan, Daniels has all the physical tools to be elite on that end.
 You add to that his quick feet and instinct for the ball, and it makes for one heck of a defensive prospect.
 To illustrate this point, Dash recorded an insane average of 3.6 steals per game during the FIBA U17 Basketball World Cup last year!
-Suffice to say, NBA front offices won’t be worried about Daniels’ defensive ability — they will be weighing whether the raw offensive skillset develops like his brother’s did.
+Clearly, NBA front offices won’t be worried about Daniels’ defensive ability – they will be weighing whether what was known to be a raw offensive skillset develops like his brother’s did.

 So, what do the statistics tell us about Dash’s offence?
 Internationally speaking, he has represented Australia at five junior tournaments thus far.
 Of those five tournaments, stats from both the U17 and U19 FIBA World Cups are probably the only truly representative samples to use, given Australia's complete dominance in other competitions, such as the FIBA Asia Cup.
 In other words, tournaments in which Australia defeated most of its opponents by 50-80 points are less helpful in gleaning meaningful takeaways about Daniels' game.